kylefmohr/bluesky-sms-service/README.md

 ### TODO:

- ~- Move off of BigQuery, as it wasn't the right choice, especially due to the inability to delete entries for the first 90 minutes after they were created.~
+ - ~Move off of BigQuery, as it wasn't the right choice, especially due to the inability to delete entries for the first 90 minutes after they were created.~
-   ~- Possibly Cloud Firestore~
+   - ~Possibly Cloud Firestore~ Done

- - Only add a sender (i.e. a bsky username and the associated phone number) iff the secret was successfully registered as well
+ - Use something better than Secret Manager as I don't think this is the right use-case for that service.
+Maybe OAuth?
+   - I am actually able to send outbound messages from this number now.
+It could be feasible to have people send this script their username only, and then it responds with a sign-in link (if I am understanding OAuth correctly).
+I've never implemented OAuth before, so this may take time
+   - Also if I do that, I'd like there to be no breaking changes for current users.
+Either by supporting both passwords *and* OAuth, or by transitioning these people to OAuth behind the scenes.

  ~- More robust protection preventing people from accidentially posting their app password~
  - ^ Right now we have good protection against this at the cost of not currently supporting multiple accounts per phone number.
 This may come in a later update, but for now, playing it safe.
  - ~Fix handles not linking properly when you post via this platform ([see this example](https://bsky.app/profile/assf.art/post/3lc4v7dajqs2k))~
    - ~Also, does this apply to normal URLs?
 If so, fix that too~
  - Support for video attachments
+   - Maybe.
+This is a very low priority: videos sent using MMS are extremely compressed, take a long time to send, and are more pricey to receive.